 “Very well, thank you.
 Come and join us for dinner.”

 What else was I there for?
 The company?
 I made my way to my usual seat and sat down to an already perfectly set and well supplied table.
-It looked and smelled like a pretty normal meal, so there would be nothing to make the next hour more bearable.
+It looked and smelled like a normal meal, so there would be no delectable dishes to make the next hour more bearable.
 “So dear…” Absolutely nothing.
 “I hear you and your father were participants in an unexpected adventure today.
 I trust you are feeling as well as you look.”

 “Yes, mother.
 I feel magnificent, though I am a bit parched from today’s excitement.”